Events

 Visit this page often for the latest information on FAS events!

-April 12, 2026 2:00pm will feature our FAS Fellowship 2026 winners Claire McCahan, mezzo-soprano, and pianist Barbie Noyes, at Zimmerli Museum (71 Hamilton St, New Brunswick, NJ).
-This concert will celebrate the American Semiquincentennial with a rich variety of American songs, including from the American Song Book, followed by a generous reception.
-We are thrilled to present Claire and Barbie, so we invite you to come and meet this exceptional duo.
-Admission is free, but please visit fasong.org in coming weeks for the guest list signup.
+at the Zimmerli Art Museum (71 Hamilton St, New Brunswick, NJ).
+This concert will likewise celebrate the American Semiquincentennial and will be followed by a generous reception, giving us good opportunity to meet the artists and each other.
+We are thrilled to present Claire and Barbie, so we invite you to come and meet this exceptional duo!

 Special Fall Event, Nov 16, 2025